IBM/service-validator/README.md

 ## Install

 1. Find the version of the endpoint validator you want to use in the [releases](https://github.ibm.com/CloudEngineering/ibm-service-validator/releases) tab.
-2. Download the corresponding .whl (recommended) or .tar.gz file.
+2. In your current working directory, download the corresponding .whl (recommended) or .tar.gz file.
 3. `pip install ibm_service_validator-<version>.whl` or `pip install ibm_service_validator-<version>.tar.gz`

 ## Use